sources of indian constitution

 10.France constitutionRepublic, liberty, equality, and fraternity in the preamble

-11.South Africa’s constitutionThe procedure of Constitutional amendment is the election of member of Rajya Sabha.
+11.South Africa’s constitutionThe procedure of Constitutional amendment is the election of members of the Rajya Sabha.

 12.Japan’s constitutionThe procedure for establishment of law